11 Ways to Beat Back Back-to-School Germs

 Germ Warfare

 When kids start a new school year, they also start sharing bacteria and viruses, which the pandemic made painfully clear.
 But there are ways to stop at least some germs from making your family miserable and complicating its schedule with sick days and doctor visits.
-With some planning, encouragement, and effort to gently remind children of the best practices for staying healthy, it's possible to avoid some common, school-sourced illnesses.
+With some planning, encouragement, and effort to gently remind children of the best practices for staying healthy, it's possible to avoid common, school-sourced illnesses.

 Wash Hands